-- (a) All overtime that is worked must be authorized in writing, in advance unless arrangements have been made with the supervisor, or there must be a demonstrable emergency with reasons that required the overtime. - (b) Hours worked as overtime will be paid out or if the employee chooses may be accrued as banked hours and may be withdrawn in whole or in part as time off at a mutually agreed upon time.
-Any unused accrued overtime will be paid out by December 31st of each calendar year or may be carried over to the subsequent year. - (c) An employee shall receive overtime of one and one-half (11⁄2) times for all hours worked in excess of: - (i) eight (8) in a day; and - (ii) forty (40) in a week, but excluding from the calculation hours worked in excess of eight (8) in a day. - (d) An employee shall receive overtime of two (2) times for all hours worked in excess of: - (i) eleven (11) in a day; and - (ii) forty-eight (48) in a week, but excluding from the calculation hours worked in excess of eight (8) in a day. - (e) Management recognizes added workloads resulting from client changes and agrees that overtime will in all likelihood become necessary.
+- (a) All overtime that is worked must be authorized in writing, in advance unless arrangements have been made with the Supervisor, or there must be a demonstrable emergency with reasons that required the overtime. - (b) Hours worked as overtime will be accrued as banked hours and may be withdrawn in whole or in part as time off at a mutually agreed upon time.
+Any unused accrued overtime will be paid out by December 31st of each calendar year or may be carried over to the subsequent year.
+It is understood that both parties will make every effort to reach mutual agreement.
+Where mutual agreement has not been reached, the Employer may require an employee to take designated time off.

+- (c) An employee shall receive overtime of one and one-half (11⁄2) times for all hours worked in excess of: - (i) eight (8) in a day; and - (ii) forty (40) in a week, but excluding from the calculation hours worked in excess of eight (8) in a day. - (d) An employee shall receive overtime of two (2) times for all hours worked in excess of: - (i) eleven (11) in a day; and - (ii) forty-eight (48) in a week, but excluding from the calculation hours worked in excess of eight (8) in a day. - (e) Management recognizes added workloads resulting from client changes and agrees that overtime will in all likelihood become necessary.
+Management agrees to pay out the overtime as a result of client change for a period of three (3) months.